-While some studies in the economics of religion consider the role of religion on macroeconomic growth, others focus on developing insights from microeconomics.
-As Iannaccone pointed out in his 1998 review, while the Azzi-Ehrenberg model was the first formal model of religious participation, and the basis of almost all subsequent economic models in this area, the models which came later highlighted a host of other payoffs to religion incorporating the collective dimensions of identity, social support and mutual aid (Iannaccone 1998, pp. 1480-1481).
+formal model of religious participation, and the basis of almost all subsequent economic models in this area, the models which came later highlighted a host of other payoffs to religion incorporating the collective dimensions of identity, social support and mutual aid (Iannaccone 1998, pp. 1480-1481).
 The microeconomic approach has brought many key insights to the study of religion: First, it has highlighted the value of thinking about religion in terms of club goods models, religious markets, and about differentiated products in such markets.
 Second, it has highlighted a role for spatial competition models from industrial organization, and for religious networks.
 Third, new research in this area is testing economic theories of religion in laboratory and field experiments.

 In thinking about religion as an industry or beliefs as a product, it is clear that religion usually has entry costs, and that it competes with other religions (Jelen 2002).
 As with other products, we can learn about the characteristics of religious goods, how different they are from each other and to other products that compete with them.
 The literature has been concerned with evaluating secular substitutes to religion and philanthropy by religious organizations.
-Economics has also been useful for thinking about the evolution of congregations and denominations, theoretically and empirically in different institutional contexts.
-Economists and other social scientists have been proactive in exploring the rational choice approach to understanding religion, but also to understanding how religious competition matters (Becker and Murphy 2000; Montgomery 2003; Putnam and Campbell 2010; Iannaccone and Berman 2008; Bisin and Verdier 2000; Prummer and Siedlarek 2014).
-This view also examines

-'spiritual capital' - or religious capital - which embodies the norms and networks organized on the basis of religion.
+Economics has also been useful to think about the evolution of congregations and denominations, theoretically and empirically in different institutional contexts.
+Economists and other social scientists have been proactive to explore the rational choice approach to understanding religion, but also to understanding how religious competition matters (Becker and Murphy 2000; Montgomery 2003; Putnam and Campbell 2010; Iannaccone and Berman 2008; Bisin and Verdier 2000; Prummer and Siedlarek 2014).
+This view also examines 'spiritual capital' - or religious capital - which embodies the norms and networks organized on the basis of religion.
 The rational choice approach to the study of religion is found in the work of many economists and sociologists (Azzi and Ehrenberg 1975; Iannaccone 1992; Iannaccone 1998; Montgomery 1996; Stark, Iannaccone and Finke 1996; Stark and Finke 2000; Berman 2000).
 In this approach, individuals are rational consumers of religion who decide whether or not to believe, or in which religion to believe, based on a cost-benefit analysis and relative to their initial endowments.
 In this view, people adopt religion because it is optimal for them to do so and their beliefs and activities may change over time.
 In a similar way, the supply of religion is explained by churches behaving similarly to clubs or firms in a competitive market, and especially providing services to attract potential customers.
-One methodological concern for these economic rational choice theories of religion and religious competition, is the nature of the objective function and the possibility of multiple equilibria - as Hungerman writes, economists need to decide, 'what a congregation's objective function is.
+One methodological concern for these economic rational choice theories of religion and religious competition, is the nature of the objective function and the possibility of multiple equilibria as Hungerman writes, economists need to decide, 'what a congregation's objective function is.
 Do congregations maximise members, donations, or some ethereal concept of "religiosity?"
 (Hungerman 2011, p.259; see also Easwaran 2011; Montgomery 2003).